 What to Make with Gluten Free Sourdough Sandwich Bread

-This sandwich bread is great eaten cold on the first 1-2 days, but is better toasted after that.
+This sandwich bread is perfect for cold sandwiches or with plain butter during the first 1–2 days, but it tastes best toasted after that.
 Try using it for:

 - Grilled cheese.
 Make fun combinations like pizza grilled cheese, jalapeno popper grilled cheese, roasted vegetable grilled cheese, etc.